-Department of Health (2010) guidance dictates that there must be a clear pathway to diagnosis and an appointed person in the Local Authority developing diagnostic services.
+Department of Health (2010).
+Fulfilling and Rewarding Lives: The Strategy for Adults with Autism in England guidance dictates that there must be a clear pathway to diagnosis and an appointed person in the Local Authority developing diagnostic services.

 - All adults receiving a diagnosis of autism should be offered a community care assessment, regardless of where they are on the spectrum, and that all carers should be informed of their right to a carer's assessment. - The national autism strategy also highlights (Department of Health, 2010) that health and social care are sectors where staff come into contact with adults with autism most frequently, and can be highly influential in determining the kind of support adults with autism receive, both through needs assessment processes and in terms of the actual care and treatment prescribed or provided.
 For these sectors the need for awareness training is great, not only to improve knowledge but to change behaviour of staff.